 Links to these registrant help-website should also be prominently displayed on internic.net and iana.org in order to assure further that registrants have easy access to information

 #14 The WG recommends that, as best practice, ICANN accredited Registrars prominently display a link on their website to this ICANN registrant help site.
-Registrars should also strongly encourage any re-sellers to display prominently any such links as well.
+Registrars should also strongly encourage any re-sellers to display prominently any such links, too.

 Registrars may chose to add this link to those sections of their website that already contains Registrant-relevant information such as the Registrant Rights and Responsibilities, the WHOIS information and/or other relevant ICANN-required links as noted under 3.16 of the 2013 RAA.